cajuncoding/SqlBulkHelpers/README.md

                 var childLoadingTableName = materializeDataContext.GetLoadingTableName("TestChildRelatedDataModelsTable");
                 var childResults = await sqlTransaction.BulkInsertAsync(childTestData, tableName: loadingTableTerm);

+                //IMPORTANT NOTE: DO NOT Commit the Transaction here or else the rest of the Materialization Process cannot complete...
+                //  Since it was provided to you (not created by you) it will automatically be committed for you at the conclusion
+                //  of the Materialized Data process!
             });

             //Once the Lambda function is finished then the Materialization data process will automatically complete